What is Sustainable Growth Rate?

 The sustainable growth rate is the rate of growth that a company can expect to see in the long term.
 Often referred to as G, the sustainable growth rate can be calculated by multiplying a company’s earnings retention rate by its return on equity.
 The growth rate can be calculated on a historical basis and averaged in order to determine the company’s average growth rate since its inception.

-The sustainable growth rate is an indicator of what stage a company is in, in its life cycle.
+The sustainable growth rate is an indicator of what stage a company is in, during its life cycle.
 Understanding where a company is in its life cycle is important.
-The position often determines corporate finance objectives such as what sources of financing to use, dividend payout policies, or overall competitive strategy.
+The position often determines corporate finance objectives, such as which sources of financing to use, dividend payout policies, and overall competitive strategy.